Paul52Games/BananenBase/README.md

 # BananenBase
 Welcome!
 This is the new work-in-progress version 4.0 of the BananenBase, with usefull features and much better code.

+The new version of the BananenBase is about **500 ms** faster than the old version!

 ## Features (Old and New)
 - Write only a couple lines and make a whole discord bot!
 - Use different modules for your needs